refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 import { useForm } from "@refinedev/core";

 const { autoSaveProps } = useForm({
-  refineCoreProps: {
   autoSave: {
     enabled: true, // Enables the auto save feature, defaults to false
     debounce: 2000, // Debounce interval to trigger the auto save, defaults to 1000
     invalidateOnUnmount: true, // Invalidates the queries when the form is unmounted, defaults to false },
-  },
 });
 ```